kyleleeners/Character-Generating-Neural-Net/README.md

-# Character Generator Neural Net
+# Character Generating Neural Net
 Input text, output stuff that kinda looks like input

 If you try to run this without a GPU you're gonna have a real bad time